omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### ~

 ## SCENE 6.
 EXT.
-DAWN.
-FOREST GLEN
+FOREST GLEN - DAWN

 ### A miracle happens and all is revealed